-I’ve often had a hard time writing an appropriate description or title that describes what I do and my set of skills.
-A term that I have seen appear lately is “Full Stack Design”.
-I’ve wrestled with whether this term is legitimate but I’ve decided to use it.
-Here’s why.
+I've often struggled to come up with an appropriate description or title that accurately reflects my skillset.
+Recently, I've seen the term “Full Stack Design” being used, and I've wrestled with whether it's a legitimate term or not, but I've decided to use it.
+Here's why.

-Is this another catchy title or buzzword?
-It might be.
-But I believe the environment we’re currently working in warrants this title and we shouldn’t have an issue in using it.
+Is this just another catchy title or buzzword?
+It may be, but I believe the current environment warrants this title, and we should have no issue using it.

 A multidisciplinary designer based in Nashville who is passionate about solving hard problems with human centered design.
 Read more.